 Thin air is normal in the Himalayas.
 With a rise in altitude, the amounts of oxygen and air pressure lower.
 This affects almost everything.
 Trekkers and mountaineers prepare rigorously for high-altitude climbing and acclimatize to higher elevations during a trek or an expedition.

 In the case of Lukla airport and flights landing here, thin air plays a vital role.
-Most aeroplanes are designed to land at lower elevations.
+Most airplanes are designed to land at lower elevations.
 The speed of the aircraft is manageable at lower levels.
-But the airport is at an altitude of 2840m which makes it pretty challenging to manoeuvre an aircraft.
+But the airport is at an altitude of 2840m which makes it pretty challenging to maneuver an aircraft.
 With thin air comes lower air density which means the aircraft are asked to land at higher speeds.
-Now think of a plane touching down at speeds higher than normal and a runway that is only half a kilometre long.
+Now think of a plane touching down at speeds higher than normal and a runway that is only half a kilometer long.
 Not a match made in heaven, right?

 Tenzing Hillary airport is surrounded by beautiful hills that stagger around this airport and a river valley beneath one end of the runway.
 This landscape becomes all that more enticing as you either approach or take off from the airport.
 Lush green hills camouflage the tiny runway strip as a plane from Kathmandu flies past a host of hills and clears the ridge and steadies due left before finally descending onto the runway.

 With glorious views of Mount Everest (8848m), Lhotse (8414m) and Makalu (8463m) on offer during the flight, it adds to the thrill of soaring past sumptuous terrain and a beautiful landscape.